jczerwinski/independent-study/design.md

 ### Content Elements

-Eighty (80) marks are to be given for Content Elements of the design.
+Eighty (80) marks are given for Content Elements of the design.
 These include:

 #### Purpose